1. Approval of Previous Meeting Minutes

 Invited Speakers Ken Lyons, Peter Sachs

 November Minutes Accepted.
-Treasurer’s Report as per usual.
+Treasurer’s Report no change.

 Issues from the Community: Judy Burten commented on how construction in Wellesley Office Park (WOP) is affecting Waban, particularly noise levels and traffic levels have increased.
 Several WAC members answered by stating that we were not “part of the conversation” when the construction in WOP was planned.
 SL proposed some kind of regional mechanism whereby neighboring communities are informed when significant changes in one locale are proposed.